thnaeff/GedcomStore/README.md

 **A library to parse a [lineage-linked grammar file](http://homepages.rootsweb.ancestry.com/~pmcbride/gedcom/55gcch2.htm) and build a valid [GEDCOM](http://en.wikipedia.org/wiki/GEDCOM)-structure according to the parsed definitions**

 GedcomStore is a library written in Java to parse lineage-linked grammar from a text file.
 It then gives access to the parsed structures in order to create a valid GEDCOM ouput.
 Since the structures are created according to the grammar file, the output does not have to be validated against the GEDCOM structure - only valid ouput which matches the given input file can be created.
+However, the values itself are not validated (see "Not yet implemented").

 ## Key features